 Every stadium is designed differently, and these small quirks can be the difference between a deep fly and a home run.
 We already talked about the wind factor at Wrigley, but how about the retractable roof at the Rogers Centre (Toronto Blue Jays).
 When the roof is open, it is said the wind scoops the ball up and over the outfield wall.

 Chase Field, the Arizona Diamondbacks’ stadium is another place where the ball pops more if the roof is open.
 The humidity combined with the stadium altitude can lead to more runs in the right settings.

 Some stadiums have shorter right or left fields or higher walls on one side.
 Just another game within the game piece to look into when betting Totals.

 Needless to say, it is always important to keep an eye on late pitching scratches or injuries in general.
 A pitching swap can change the entire outcome of the game, and so can a team missing its star player.
 These injuries are usually reflected in the Total that is set by the oddsmakers, but any small edge that can be gained or lost is important to keep an eye on before first pitch.

 As simple as Totals are to wager on, there’s still a lot to consider if you want to make regular and consistent profits.
-The bookmakers are very good at setting the lines for totals, so you’ll rarely find spots where it’s obvious which way you should bet.
-You’ve got to do your research and try to make genuinely informed judgements.
+The bookmakers are very good at setting the lines for totals, so you’ll rarely find spots where it’s obvious which way you should bet online.
+You’ve got to do your research and try to make genuinely informed judgements with a MLB over under bet.
 You need to be patient too, and wait for the right opportunities.
 Now, go get them!